machinelearning2014/deepthoughtai-evo-site/paper.md

 ## 8. Conclusion

-EVO is an architecture for autonomous, evidence-grounded, tiered reasoning that addresses the reliability failures of pure LLMs through structured epistemic accountability.
-Its three-tier classification system — MATHS (with four ascending rigor levels: computational, derivational, proof, formal), CODE, and REASON — ensures that the verification mechanism matches the task complexity.
-Its Prolog-first derivation engine treats assumptions as first-class objects, enabling dependence testing and consistency verification that no pure LLM can provide.
-Its Lean 4 integration, operating within the MATHS formal rigor level, provides machine-checkable formal verification for mathematical claims, with a mandatory-attempt-then-fallback policy ensuring the agent makes a genuine effort at formal proof before accepting informal mathematical evidence.
+EVO is an architecture for autonomous, evidence-grounded, tiered reasoning built around structured epistemic accountability.
+Its active tiers are MATHS, CODE, and REASON.
+MATHS selects computational, derivational, proof, or formal evidence; CODE binds inspection, mutation, and verification to one permissioned revisioned workspace; REASON uses isolated, complete Prolog programs for derivation and assumption analysis.

+The current formal protocol deliberately prevents a common downgrade error.
+A formal request first passes a substantive MATHS proof phase with atomic Prolog evidence, then enters `prove_problem` with an exact `formal_target`.
+Statement skeleton, frontier lemmas, worker results, and final source are hash-bound and target-checked.
+Only `prove_problem verify_final` is authoritative for a generic formal SOLVED result; failed formal verification remains INCOMPLETE rather than silently falling back to an informal proof.

 The live debate with ChatGPT 5.5 (Appendix A) tested these architectural claims under adversarial interrogation.
 The debate revealed genuine strengths — the comparative safety-net argument, the formalization-as-clarification argument — and genuine challenges — the representation-formation bottleneck, which remains a fundamental limitation of all formal systems.
 The judge's assessment confirmed that EVO wins decisively under the narrower interpretation of the resolution (adding verification increases reliability) while the broader interpretation (neuro-symbolic systems are generally superior) remains contested.

 Recent empirical work supports EVO's design choices.
 Hao et al. (2025) demonstrated 93.9% vs. 10.0% success rates for LLMs with vs. without formal verification on constrained planning tasks.
 DeepMind's AlphaProof (2024) validated Lean 4 as a viable platform for advanced automated reasoning at the IMO level.
 Colelough and Regli (2025) confirmed that meta-cognition — EVO's distinctive contribution — is the least-explored area in neuro-symbolic AI research, addressed by only 5% of surveyed papers.
 Amjad et al. (2026) identified persistent failure modes in LLM mathematical reasoning that EVO's symbolic architecture directly addresses.

-The tier system has evolved from its original five-tier design (LITE, COMPUTE, MATHS, CODE, REASON).
-The LITE tier was merged into REASON — all requests now use the full REASON Prolog harness with `prove/2`, `inconsistent/0`, `findall/3`, and assumption-dependence testing.
-The COMPUTE tier was merged into MATHS with `math_rigor="computational"`, preserving `python_exec`/`sympy_exec` as the primary evidence mechanism within the MATHS workflow.
-This simplification reflects the core insight that EVO is built for complex reasoning — simple lookups and computations benefit from the same explicit-assumption discipline as multi-step reasoning tasks.
+The tier system evolved from the legacy five labels LITE, COMPUTE, MATHS, CODE, and REASON.
+Compatibility normalization maps LITE to REASON and COMPUTE to MATHS computational.
+This reduces routing ambiguity without erasing the different evidence standards inside MATHS.

 EVO is not a perfect reasoner — no reasoning system can be.
 But it is a **comparatively more reliable** reasoner than pure LLMs for any task where formalization is possible, and its assumption-management and fail-stop mechanisms provide transparency that pure LLMs cannot match.
 In the words of the debate judge: **"The debate ultimately reduced to whether reliability is limited more by deduction errors or by representation errors; EVO showed that symbolic verification reduces deduction failures, while the opposition argued that representation formation remains the deeper bottleneck."** This is an honest characterization of the current state, and it points clearly toward the next frontier: tackling the representation-formation challenge itself.

 ---

 ## Appendix A: The Neuro-Symbolic Reliability Debate

+**Historical note:** This transcript records an earlier architectural argument and retains its original wording.
+Statements in the transcript—such as every mathematical claim being delegated directly to Lean, Prolog state being treated broadly, or informal fallback satisfying formal work—are debate claims, not the current runtime contract.
+Sections 2–3 are normative for the July 23, 2026 implementation baseline.

 ### Full Transcript